about Dr. Nicole

 My Approach

 I think of psychotherapy the way an art conservator thinks about a painting stored in the wrong conditions for too long.
-The work is not about adding something new, but restoring the conditions under which what was always there can finally emerge clearly and safely.
+The work is not adding something new — it is restoring the conditions under which what was always there can emerge, clearly and safely.

-Through the integration of psychodynamic, relational, and body-based approaches, we build not only insight, but the capacity to live differently.
-I work at a pace that feels sustainable, while staying attentive to what is tangibly changing in your daily life.
+Integrating psychodynamic, relational, and body-based (somatic) approaches, we build not only insight but the capacity to live differently.
+We move at a pace that is sustainable, while staying attentive to what is tangibly changing in your daily life.
 The goal is transformation that holds long after therapy ends.

 Working Together

+Women leave this work somewhere that feels like coming home to themselves — more at ease in their bodies, more trusting of their own knowing.
 The internal pressure softens.
-Clarity emerges about what you actually want.
-Ambition doesn’t disappear, it changes quality.
-It starts to feel like yours.
-And underneath it, something steadier: a sense of your own worth that doesn’t need the next achievement to hold it in place.
+Clarity emerges about what they actually want.
+Ambition doesn't disappear; it changes quality.
+It starts to feel like theirs.
+And underneath it, something steadier: a sense of worth that doesn't need the next achievement to hold it in place.

-If any of this has felt familiar or resonant, I’d love to speak with you.
-That's enough to begin.
+If any of this feels familiar, I'd love to speak with you.
+Resonance is enough to begin.

 Your value was never missing.
 It simply needs the right conditions to come back into view — and with it, a life that is truly yours.